Yuliya Chepalova, cross-country skier

 The athlete had success at the FIS Nordic World Ski Championships, with golds in the 4.5 km (2001) and 7.5 km + 7.5 km double pursuits (2005), silvers in the 4.5 km and 10 km freestyle (both 2005), and bronzes in the Individual sprint (2001) and Team sprint (2005).

 Chepalova won the women’s 30 km at the Holmenkollen ski festival three times (1999, 2004, and 2006).

 At the 2002 Winter Olympics, Chepalova won a complete set of medals with gold in the Individual sprint, silver in the 10 km classical, and bronze in the 15 km freestyle.

-On July 21, 1998 she received the Order of Merit for outstanding achievement in sport, courage and heroism displayed at the XVIII Olympic Winter Games.
-On May 5, 2003 Chepalova was awarded Order Of Merit to the Fatherland – IV degree for high sports achievements at the Olympic Games 2002 in Salt Lake City.
+On July 21, 1998 she received the Order of Merit for outstanding achievement in sport, courage and heroism at the XVIII Olympic Winter Games.
+Then, on May 5, 2003 Chepalova was awarded Order Of Merit to the Fatherland – IV degree for high sports achievements at the Olympic Games 2002 in Salt Lake City.

 Russian athlete repeatedly took part in a variety of beauty contests, and even won them.
 Also she starred for many glossy magazines.

 Her first husband was skier Dmitri Lyashenko.
 They divorced in 2006.